eformat/rhoai-cluster-pool/bootstrap/ansible/README.md

 # ansible roles

-💊 Install the `rhoai-roadshow` using ansible. 💊
+💊 Install the `rhoai-roadshow` Hub using ansible. 💊

-This takes approx ~70-120 minutes to complete.
+This takes approx ~70-90 minutes to complete.

 ## Prerequsites